paul-stubley/Udacity/Project_3__Disaster_Respone_Pipeline/README.md

 This code is provided in `./models/train_classifier.py`.

 The code ingests the data from the local database, then tokenises it, runs it through [TF-IDF](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfTransformer.html), and then in to one of a selection of classifiers.
-The classifiers investigated are shown below alongside their scores (with default parameters):
+The `sklearn` classifiers investigated are shown below alongside their scores (with default parameters):

 | Classifier | accuracy* | precision  |  recall | f1-score  | support | fit-time (secs) |
 |---|---|---|---|---|---|---|